 The Department of Physiological Sciences is one of two basic science departments in the College of Veterinary Medicine.
-It is composed of 16 tenure track and 3 non-tenure track faculty members with expertise in physiology, anatomy, pharmacology, toxicology, and neuroscience.
+It is composed of 13 tenure-track faculty members with expertise in physiology, anatomy, pharmacology, toxicology, and neuroscience.
 Most faculty members teach basic science courses to veterinary students during their first two years of the curriculum.
 Departmental faculty are also involved in teaching undergraduate and graduate students in various departments in the Health Science Center and on the main campus.
 The department takes great pride in its teaching.
 Our faculty have regularly received recognition for their teaching excellence at the college, university and national levels.
 Our teaching evaluations from the veterinary students over the last few years have increased to their highest levels ever, and the department is involved in the development of teaching tools such as the Sectra table that is beginning to be used in teaching veterinary anatomy and radiology courses around the world.

 The department maintains a large and robust graduate program.
 Presently, approximately 15 students are pursuing graduate work leading to the MS or PhD degrees, and a number of postdoctoral fellows are also training in the department.

 The department has oversight responsibility for the UF Center for Environmental and Human Toxicology (which includes the Analytical Toxicology Core Laboratory and the Aquatic Toxicology Laboratory).
 In addition, members of the department are active participants in the Environmental Health Core of the MPH graduate program in the College of Public Health and Health Professions and the MS graduate program in Forensic Toxicology.